Lockheed (character): Character evolution

 Lockheed's appearance and character, as depicted by the various artists who illustrated him and writer Chris Claremont, evolved from the time of his first appearance to his later appearances in Excalibur.
-When he first appeared as drawn by Paul Smith, he was largely quadrupedal, with red eyes lacking any pupils or irises, a small triangular head about half a foot long, and teeth protruding outward from his upper and lower jaws, and his intelligence appeared comparable with that of a dog.
-By the time of his appearances in Excalibur as drawn by Alan Davis, he had been anthropomorphized considerably.
-His eyes were now human-like, with white corneas and black irises, though at times they were colored yellow and red or orange and he was capable of more human-like facial expressions and gestures, including standing on his hind legs.
-His teeth no longer stuck out of the sides of his mouth, his head was more oblong and his jaw was much longer.
+When he first appeared as drawn by Paul Smith, he was largely quadrupedal, with red eyes, a triangular head, and dog-like intelligence.
+In Excalibur, as drawn by Alan Davis, he possesses a more anthropomorphic design with an oblong head, black eyes, and a longer jaw.